animlbook/AnIML/book_source/source/classification/bias_fairness/index.md

 There is a lot of active research <sup>{{ref_facct}}</sup> on how to come up with mathematical definitions of fairness that we can enforce and verify.
 The hope is that by coming up with some mathematical definition, we can hopefully spot early in the process when the model might exhibit unfair outputs.

-In this chapter, we will introduce a few different possible definitions of fairness, and in the next chapter we will look at comparing them to see if they can be cohesive.
+In this chapter, we will introduce a few different possible definitions of fairness, and afterwards we will look at comparing them to see if they can be cohesive.
 In particular in this chapter, we will be interested in coming up with definitions for a concept known as **group fairness**.
 Group fairness, also called **non-discrimination** is the intuitive concept that fairness means your membership of some group based on some uncontrollable property of yourself (race, gender, age, nationality, etc.) shouldn't negatively impact the treatment you receive.
 Group fairness notions are ones that try to prevent discrimination such as racism, sexism, ageism, etc.

 For the remained of this chapter, we are going to focus on a cartoonishly simplified example of college admissions to try to reveal the key intuitions of how we can potentially define fairness.
 Note that the assumptions in this example are clearly not correct, but we use it for its simplicity and to act as a proof of concept.
 The intent is that by showing behaviors and properties of an overly simplified, contrived scenario, we can better understand what we can expect in real life.
-All of the things we will introduce in this chapter and next can be generalized to the complexities of the real world.
+All of the things we will introduce in this chapter an be generalized to the complexities of the real world.

 ```{important} College Admissions - Credit
 This example is borrowed from the fantastic [The Ethical Algorithm](https://duckduckgo.com/?q=the+ethical+algorithm+1g&ia=web) by [Michael Kearns](https://www.cis.upenn.edu/~mkearns/) and [Aaron Roth](https://www.cis.upenn.edu/~aaroth/).
 This book is an incredible overview of the current work done to embed socially-aware values, such as fairness, into algorithms.
 We include their example scenario to introduce concepts of fairness because it is that good.
 Our contribution to the example is adding mathematical definitions and notation to make the ideas they present in this book for general audiences more suitable for a technical one.